arackaf/micro-graphql-react/readme.md

 ## Manually running queries or mutations

-It's entirely possible that some pieces of data may need to be shared in multiple components, or stored in your state manager for any number of reasons.
-This is easily accomodated.
-The component decorators run their queries and mutations through the client object you're passing in.
-You can call those methods yourself, in your state manager as needed.
+It's entirely possible some pieces of data may need to be loaded from, and stored in your state manager, rather than fetched via a component's lifecycle; this is easily accomodated.
+The component decorators run their queries and mutations through the client object you're already passing in.
+You can call those methods yourself, in your state manager (or anywhere).

 ### Client api